 OxygenOS 5.0.2 is being rolled out by OnePlus.
-This updates OnePlus 5T and OnePlus 5 to the latest Android version, Oreo.
+This updates the OnePlus 5T and OnePlus 5 to the latest Android version, Oreo.
 The update is available Over The Air and has a file size of approximately 1.7 GB.

 In a changelog published by the company today, OnePlus informed its users of the latest updates that are going to accompany OxygenOS 5.0.2.
-These new features include bug fixes and improvements, for quick settings, and Applied CPU security patch: CVE-2017-13218, a patch that relates to the Meltdown and Spectre side channel attack flaws of CPUs globally.
+These new features include bug fixes and improvements for quick settings and an Applied CPU security patch: CVE-2017-13218, a patch that relates to the Meltdown and Spectre side-channel attack flaws of CPUs globally.

-OxygenOS Open Beta 3, received by OnePlus 5T earlier this week introduced new navigation features similar to Apple’s iPhone X, including a pick-up gesture switcher for answering calls, while removing the controversial Clipboard function.
+OxygenOS Open Beta 3, received by OnePlus 5T earlier this week, introduced new navigation features similar to Apple’s iPhone X, including a pick-up gesture switcher for answering calls while removing the controversial Clipboard function.
 Open Beta 1 and Open Beta 2 for the OnePlus 5T were released earlier this month.